bsmith89/blog/content/Code/swc-python-lesson.md

 [commit]: https://github.com/swcarpentry/python-novice-inflammation/tree/76e3ea24406e4b8d684c9b45f3c5fd33e23ac71a

-Due to the workshop being my first[^unprepared], I thought I could get away with teaching all of the topics straight through.
+With this as my first workshop[^unprepared], I (incorrectly) thought I could teach all of the topics straight through.
-Much of my adaptation of the first day's material was done on the fly.
+By the time it became apparent that this wasn't going to work, adapting the first day's material had to be done on the fly.
+After that experience, and
-Before the following afternoon,
+before the following afternoon,
-I prepared a subset of the second day's material.
-I'm relying on my (somewhat traumatic) memory of the first session, and the outline I wrote-out before the second day.
+I prepared a subset of the remaining material that I thought I could cover I'm now relying on my (somewhat traumatic) memory of the first session, and that outline I put together for the second day to write this summary.

-[^unprepared]: and not sufficiently preparing
+[^unprepared]: and being insufficiently prepared

-My plan going in was to split [the material][python-topics] after Topic 6, getting learners up to writing functions on the first day, so that we could discuss debugging and best-practices the next, and transition from the Jupyter notebook to shell scripts.
+My plan going in was to split [the material][python-topics] after Topic 6, getting learners up to writing functions on the first day, so that we could discuss debugging and best-practices, and transition from the Jupyter notebook to shell scripts, the next day.
 Based on my co-instructors recommendation,
-I did not have learners do all of the challenge questions for each topic, but instead picked just one
-(and sometimes a second if I thought it would be useful).
+I did not have learners do all of the challenge questions for each topic, but instead picked just one or two that I thought would be most useful.

 [python-topics]: http://swcarpentry.github.io/python-novice-inflammation/index.html#topics